Spring Moon

 Artist Donation: Your ticket donations help us reach our $10,000 goal to pay our incredible artists.
 All donations are tax deductible through our fiscal sponsor, Create Wisconsin.

-Fundraiser: We will also host a fundraiser for Voces De La Frontera’s youth program, YES (Youth Empowered in the Struggle).
+Fundraiser: During the event we will host a fundraiser for Voces De La Frontera’s youth program, YES (Youth Empowered in the Struggle).
 This program empowers students by developing their leadership skills through creating campaigns that address issues affecting students and Wisconsin communities.

 Good to know